Last updated: 18 May 2026

 Reddit, Twitter/X, and other social platforms with adult content sections haven't been targeted under the initial enforcement wave, as they're not classified as "commercial adult content services."
 However, the eSafety Commissioner has broad discretion, and these platforms may face requirements in the future — particularly Reddit, which hosts significant adult content.

 Nothing.
 There is no offence in Australian law for using a VPN or for accessing legal adult content through one.
 The age verification obligations apply to the websites, not to individual users.
 You are not breaking any law by using a VPN to access Pornhub or any other legal adult site.
-Full stop.

 NordVPN